prosyslab-classroom/is593-language-based-security/README.md

 ## Project
 Students will propose their own project topics in the middle of the semester and present their final results at the end.
 See the [guidelines](slides/project.pdf) for the details.
-Here are a selected list of research papers that use static analysis for interesting problems in different area.
+Here are a selected list of research papers that use static analysis for interesting problems in different area:
 - Security
   - [API Misuse Detection](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_yun.pdf)
   - [Side-channel Attack Detection](https://dl.acm.org/doi/10.1145/3314221.3314647)